Term Adjunct Positions Available

 The practicum is an integral part of the teacher education program, involving practical experiences in observing and teaching in schools.
 The duration of practice teaching in schools meets the minimum requirements set by the Ontario College of Teachers.
 The person acts as "Faculty Liaison" (or Practicum supervisor) for their teacher candidates and is expected to comply with all Faculty and University policies related to Practicum supervision in a timely manner.
 Travel as per Queen’s University policy.

-Must have a valid driver’s license, and ability to drive in Ontario.
+Must have the ability to drive in Ontario or arrange for transportation.

 Renumeration as per Appendix U in the QUFA Collective Agreement.